phone icon in white color

 The treatment of varicose veins and certain other vascular problems can be covered under a health insurance policy at Pristyn Care in India.
 You can get in touch with our medical coordinators to gather more information and related queries for getting your varicose veins treated in the most efficient and cost-effective way.

-Recovery rate of Varicose Vein Treatment
+Recovery Rate of Varicose Veins

 The process of recovery depends upon the severity of the condition and method of treatment.
 It usually takes two to four weeks to recover from a varicose vein surgery.
 During the initial days of the surgery, the doctor will advise you to stay off of your feet and it is important for you to keep your legs elevated while you are in a sitting or sleeping position as much as possible.
 You should avoid heavy lifting and refrain from performing any strenuous activities during the initial few weeks after the surgery.